AlmogLevig/CI-Process/README.md

-# interview_assignment
+# CI Process
-This repository has been dedicated for home asignment - Leumi

-# Crypto App CI/CD Pipeline
+# Crypto App CI Pipeline
 This project defines a Jenkins Declarative Pipeline that automates the build, push, and deployment of a Dockerized web application (Crypto App) to a Kubernetes cluster using Helm.

 ## Prerequisites